JOHN JAY CHEERLEADING

 requires every athlete to have a strong commitment to the team.
 We do not look for individual glory but for individual

 improvement that strengthens the team as a whole.

 The coaching staff firmly believes that through the sport of cheerleading each individual athlete will learn life lessons

-refine and increase their individual skills to their highest levels.
+encouraged to refine and increase their individual skills to their highest levels.

 John Jay Cheerleading will always strive to be number 1, but more than the win; we will learn from and cherish all the

 experiences that get us to that competitive level.